qiuhuaqi/qiuhuaqi.com/_posts/2017-7-3-gce-ipython.md

 ### 3. Connect to VM instance via SSH
 Once you get your VM instance running, you can now connect to the instance via SSH tunnel.
+You need to **START** your instance before you try to connect.

 **1. From GCE dashboard**
 In GCE dashboard, you can SSH to your running instance by clicking the **SSH** button in the **VM instances** section.